AdamSpera/jess/README.md

 pip3 install git+https://github.com/adamspera/jess.git
 ```

-Note: you may need `--break-system-packages` at teh end on some platforms.
+Note: you may need `--break-system-packages` at the end on some platforms.

 ```
 pip3 install git+https://github.com/adamspera/jess.git --break-system-packages